 Tips for making the best gluten free cornbread

-- Use quality gluten free flours.
-Look for flours or flour blends with a fine grind like Authentic Foods super fine rice flour.
+- Use quality gluten free flour.
+Look for flours or flour blends with a fine grind like Authentic Foods superfine rice flour.
 Quality grains with mild flavors like Judee’s quinoa flour, and a powdery starch like Judee’s arrowroot powder or cornstarch.

 - Don’t forget a binding agent.
 In the absence of gluten, we need something to give the batter some viscosity, trapping the air bubbles generated from the chemical reaction of baking powder and acid, forcing the cornbread to rise.
 The best binding agent for this is guar, or xanthan gum, which can be used interchangeably.